Open-Source Internet-based Sprinkler / Irrigation Timer

 - To receive updates, you can sign up to the Rayshobby RSS Feed, Google+, Twitter, or OpenSprinkler Email List, .

-OpenSprinkler is an open-source Internet / web-based sprinkler timer / controller built upon the Arduino platform.
-It works with standard 24VAC sprinkler valves commonly found in household watering and irrigation systems.
-You may be planning to buy or have already purchased a commercial sprinkler timer / controller, but chances are that these systems provide a limited set of fixed functionality, and have no web scheduling and monitoring capability.
+OpenSprinkler is an open-source web-based sprinkler controller / irrigation timer built upon open-source hardware and software.
+It works with standard 24V AC sprinkler valves commonly found in household watering and irrigation systems.
+You may be planning to buy a conventional sprinkler timer, but chances are that these systems provide a limited set of fixed functionality, and have no web scheduling and monitoring capability.
 These limitations are the main motivations for this open-source project.

 This project is a collaboration between me and Chris Anderson (former editor-in-chief of the Wired Magazine).

-Web-based sprinkler timer is not a new idea.
-OpenSprinkler differs with similar products on the market (such as RainMachine, HydroFlash, IrrigationCaddy, EtherRain, CyberRain, Rain8 etc.) in the following aspects:
+Web-based sprinkler controller is not a new idea.
+OpenSprinkler differs from similar products on the market in the following aspects:

-- You can easily expand the number of stations and the cost is significantly cheaper than other products on the market.
+- You can easily expand the number of stations.
+The cost is considerably cheaper than competing products on the market.

-Most importantly, OpenSprinkler is an open-source product, so you can feel free to build it, program it, modify it, or hack it!
+- OpenSprinkler is built on open-source hardware and software.
+Its design files are publicly available.
+There is a strong educational aspect of it.
+If you are a technical developer, you can easily customize and extend its functionality, both software and hardware.
+Because it’s open-source, you can feel free to build it, program it, modify it, or hack it!
 The design, including schematic, PCB, and parts list can be found in the Download section.
-Content on this site is published under the Creative Commons Attribution-ShareAlike 3.0 license.

 Leave your comments and suggestions at the Rayshobby Forum.
 Thanks!